TRANSPORT ROADS & MARITIME SERVICES NSW

 Working with the Balarinji team post workshop was also a great experience.
 I was notified at all stages of the process and have continuing contact with the team today.

 I wish Balarinji the best and look forward to the next time.

 Jasmine Seymour, Traditional Custodian, Western Sydney, 2019

-Balarinji has also work closely alongside My local Aboriginal community and has built a highly praised reputation for being responsible reliable and ethically professional.
+Balarinji has also worked closely alongside my local Aboriginal community and has built a highly praised reputation for being responsible, reliable and ethically professional.